sedigh1998/Login_Submit_Edit/README.md

 simple  login,submit and edit  program

-To run program, run the startup file first with IDLE or VS code the
+To run program, run the startup file first with IDLE or VS code